olleharstedt/subsetphp/README.md

 Enforce case-sensitivity?
 Forbid `Array()` but allow `array()` etc. More info: `https://wiki.theory.org/YourLanguageSucks#PHP_sucks_because`.

 Forbid any non-prepared statements to database.
 But you can concat strings?
 Like `"SELECT " . $a . " FROM " . $b`.
 Mark as "dirty" string that cannot be used in query?
+Tainted, see above.

 In OCaml you sometimes want to add type-hints to improve the error messages from the type-checker.
 No way to do this in subsetphp?
 Can statically check phpdoc annotations?
 But not enforce them.

 LLVM-compiled and FastCGI?
 How?
 API to let user decide what to run only once, when the process starts, like config setup?
 As in OCaml.

+Arrays that are modified should be "promoted" to dynamic arrays internally.
+Otherwise, static arrays.

 LLVM
 ----